-You are the burdened vessel.
 You must give way.

 Meeting Head-On

 When meeting head-on, neither vessel has the right of way.
 Both boats should decrease speed, turn towards their right (starboard side) and pass on their left sides (port-to-port).
 However, if both boats are clearly on each other's right (starboard) side then, each vessel should sound two short blasts and pass on their right sides (starboard-to-starboard).